 - In a large bowl (or bowl of stand mixer), beat the butter and the sugar until well combined and smooth.

 - Slowly add the chickpea water, beating as you go along.
 Beat until well combined and smooth.

-- In another bowl, mix the flour, baking powder, baking soda and salt until well combined.
+- In another bowl, mix the flour, baking powder, baking soda, salt and espresso powder (if using) until well combined.

 - Add the dry mixture to the wet and mix until just combined.